CruGlobal/cru-content-designs/README.md

 ## Previewing this Submodule

-Demo files have been created to show how the styles look and react to both the mobile-first and AEM responsive strategies.
+Demo pages have been created to show how the styles look and react to both the mobile-first and AEM responsive strategies.
 Currently, those files are written in PHP, so you'll need to be running a local server to view them.
 I recommend using [MAMP](https://www.mamp.info/).
-The `index.php` file in the root of the submodule contains links to both the mobile-first and AEM demo pages, or you can open them directly from the `demo` directory. `/demo/content.php` contains the shared content of the two demo pages.
+The `/index.php` file contains links to both the mobile-first and AEM demo pages, or you can open them directly from within `/demo`. `/demo/content.php` contains the shared content of the two demo pages.

 ## Editing this Submodule